FAQs

 Because this Institute involves both string and piano students, teenagers can meet others who play different instruments.
 Teenagers often enjoy being the "leaders" for the younger students attending the Institute.

-A special feature of SOSI is our String/Piano Chamber Ensemble program, in which senior string and piano students prepare and perform repertoire written for violin and/or cello and piano or other chamber music.
+A special feature of SOSI is our String/Piano Chamber Ensemble program, in which senior string and piano students prepare and perform repertoire for violin and/or cello with piano, or other chamber music.
 The teenagers enjoy the camaraderie of working together throughout the week.

 I like my child's home teacher.
 What are the benefits of my child having lessons with a different teacher at an Institute?